Presenting your research

 When exhibiting on event day, you must be at your poster during a designated time to be judged.
 You will be notified in February of your assigned judging time.

-Reviewers will score your presentation using the 2019 GPSA Research Exposition Abstract Evaluation Rubric.
+Reviewers will evaluate your poster and presentation using the 2020 GPSA Research Exposition Poster Grading Rubric.

 Poster specifications and production

 If you are making a poster specifically for this event, limit the size to 48” x 48”.

 If you already have a poster that was displayed at professional meetings during the past calendar year, you may use the same poster regardless of its size.